mantczakaus/ont_amplicon/README.md

   ```
 **Based on the benchmarking performed, we recommend using the following parameters ```chopper_options: -q 8 -l 100``` as a first pass**.

-  If you are analysing samples that are of poor quality (i.e. failed the QC_FLAG) or amplifying a very short amplicon (e.g. <150 bp), then we recommend using the following setting ```chopper_options: -q 8 -l 25``` to retain reads of all lengths.
+  If you are analysing samples that are of poor quality (i.e. failed the QC_FLAG) or amplifying a very short amplicon (e.g. <150 bp), then we recommend using the following setting `qual_filt: true` and `chopper_options: -q 8 -l 25`, or skip the quality trimming step altogther (i.e. `qual_filt: flase`) if you want to retain all reads.

 A zipped copy of the resulting **preprocessed** and/or **quality filtered fastq file** will be saved in the preprocessing folder.

 After processing raw reads, an additional quality control step will be performed.

-A **qc report** will be generated in text and html formats summarising the read counts recovered after the pre-processing step for all samples listed in the index.csv file.
+A **qc report** will be generated in text and html formats summarising the read counts recovered before and after the pre-processing step for all samples listed in the index.csv file.
-It will include 3 flags:
-1) For the raw_reads_flag, if there were < 2500 raw reads, the column will display: "Less than 2500 raw reads".
-2) For the qfiltered_flag, if there were < 200 quality_filtered_reads, the column will display: "Less than 200 processed reads".
-3) QC_FLAG:
-- GREEN = >= 2500 starting reads, >= 200 quality filtered reads.
-- ORANGE = < 2500 starting reads, >= 200 quality filtered reads.
-- RED = < 2500 starting reads, < 200 quality filtered reads.

 If the user wants to check the data after preprocessing before performing downstream analysis, they can apply the parameter `preprocessing_only: true`.